-Apply for Your Alabama Nursing License with our Help!
+Apply for Your Alabama Nursing License!

-Registered nurses who want to travel and hold a current out-of-state license can apply for licensure by an endorsement through the Alabama Board of Nursing.
+Registered nurses who want to travel and hold a current out-of-state license can apply for licensure by endorsement through the Alabama Board of Nursing.
 First-time licensees would apply for licensure by examination.

 The requirements for Alabama nurse licensure by endorsement:

 - Application fee of $100 paid by debit or credit card, plus a small processing fee